jdsham/hf-ai-agents-course/docs/src/DESIGN.md

 - Append logging (ERROR) if application fails with exception details

 **Error Handling**:
-- Catches any Exception and logs error with details
+- Catches any Exception and attempts to flush opik_tracer traces
-- Prints error message to console
+- Logs error with details and prints error message to console
 - Exits application with exit code 1 using sys.exit(1)
+- Ensures opik_tracer flushing even in error conditions
 - All errors and exceptions will be uncaught and bubble up the call stack
 - This enables a global error handling design implemented in the entry point.